 To accommodate the diverse backgrounds and skillsets of our students, we offer specialized dry needling courses, too.
 These courses are customized to our students to ensure they get the most out of our curriculum and walk away with skills that are adapted to the patients that they serve.
 Regardless of your clinical background and perspectives, we have a course and instructors available to help you succeed.

-We are excited to announce that Myopain Seminars has launched a Dry Needling for Athletic Trainers course program designed for and taught by athletic trainers!
+We are excited to announce that Myopain Seminars has launched a Dry Needling of Athletes course program designed for and taught by athletic trainers!
 Clinical staff of numerous universities, professional sports teams within the NFL, MLB, NBA, NHL, and organizations such as the Association of Tennis Professionals (ATP), and the Women’s Association of Tennis Professionals (WTA) have all benefited from Myopain’s dry needling curriculum.
 The course contains many insights that are present in other dry needling courses while also addressing when and how to incorporate dry needling into athletic training for amateur and professional athletes.

 Trigger Point Acupuncture / Dry Needling

-The Trigger Point Acupuncture / Dry Needling course is designed to provide acupuncturists with an evidence-informed approach to the assessment and treatment of myofascial trigger points (TrPs).
-As there are many differences and similarities between dry needling and acupuncture, this course has been designed to bridge the gap between the differences and emphasize the similarities to broaden the practitioner’s scope of practice.
+The Trigger Point Acupuncture / Dry Needling course series is designed to provide acupuncturists with an evidence-informed approach to the assessment and treatment of myofascial trigger points (TrPs).
+As there are many differences and similarities between dry needling and acupuncture, this course series has been designed to bridge the gap between the differences and emphasize the similarities to broaden the practitioner’s scope of practice.